5 Ways To Make a Senior’s Home Safer

 - Bedrooms Should Be Senior-Proofed

 Removing carpets in the bedroom is a better option but if you cannot do this, put in anti-slip rugs.
 In addition to adequate lighting, you can also install lights that switch on or off by motion or command.
 Consider a senior bed that is elevated and adjustable to make it easy to get in and out.
 To avoid falls, install guard rails and plenty of grab bars in strategic places.
+All rooms and halls should have nightlights to prevent tripping (over the cat?)

 - Improve Access Indoors and Outdoors